firepress-org/thinking-like-an-editor-content/genevieve-dubois/posts-pages/publish-your-first-post-not-formatted.md

 Working with Code
 Got a streak of geek?
 We've got you covered there, too.
-You can write inline <code> blocks really easily with back ticks.
-Want to show off something more comprehensive?
-4 spaces of indentation gets you there.

 <!-- Google Analytics, update 'UA-XxXxXxXx-X' with your own ID -->
 <script>